 Please remember that books have “Forewords”--not Forwards.

-PLEASE NOTE: If you submit your review as a word processed file attached to an email message (as most reviewers do), please make sure that your endnotes are prepared as part of the text, NOT as superscripted numbers created by an automated endnote function in your word processing program.
+PLEASE NOTE: Please make sure that your endnotes are prepared as part of the text, NOT as superscripted numbers created by an automated endnote function in your word processing program.
 Also, please make sure that the notes themselves, appearing at the end of the text, are NOT prepared with an automated program.
 These automated programs create considerable extra work for the editors when they transform your word processed reviews into email messages in preparation for distribution to the list.